mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 certain nobles, governments or business groups.
 Library data represents what is commonly known, not the whole truth.
 Some entries are entirely false, although this is rare.
-Such data tends to get weeded out by routine fact- checking, although there are some persistent myths and falsehoods that just will not go away.
+Such data tends to get weeded out by routine fact-checking, although there are some persistent myths and falsehoods that just will not go away.

 ###### ABYSS RIFT